dougbtv/dougbtv.github.io/_posts/2017-06-22-cni-tutorial.markdown

 git clone https://github.com/containernetworking/cni.git
 ```

-If you're not running in a Kubernetes environment, you'll also need to build some plugins, you can do so with a recipe like:
+If you're not running in a Kubernetes environment, you'll also need to build some [plugins](https://github.com/containernetworking/plugins).
+We'll clone another repo in order to do so.
+You can build them up with a recipe like:

 ```
 git clone https://github.com/containernetworking/plugins.git